Continuing Education Activity

 Patients with aphasia will likely suffer from depression and require support from healthcare professionals such as a neuropsychologist, psychologist, and psychiatrist.
 Patients will also require social support.
 Family members, friends, and/or religious leaders will require extensive education to assist patients in their recovery process.

 There is no specific protocol in treating patients with aphasia.
-The treatment and rehabilitation regimen is highly individualized and requires an extensive interdisciplinary team.
+The treatment and rehabilitation regimen is highly individualized and requires an extensive interprofessional team.
 Proper consultation of specialists and education of family members and friends is required to optimize patient treatment and allow patients to regain their greatest level of independence.